Antiquity

 Contributor Bio

-Michael Homolka’s poems have appeared in publications such as The New Yorker, Ploughshares, Antioch Review, Boulevard, Parnassus, and The Threepenny Review.
-A graduate of Bennington College’s MFA program, he lives in New York City and currently teaches high school English through the NYC Teaching Fellows program.
+Michael Homolka’s debut collection, Antiquity, won the 2015 Kathryn A. Morton Prize in Poetry.
+His poems have appeared in magazines such as The New Yorker, The Atlantic, Ploughshares, The Threepenny Review, Boulevard, Antioch Review, Agni, Poetry Daily, and Verse Daily.
+A graduate of Bennington College’s MFA program, he currently lives in Spain and New York with his family.